xsbchen/dns2socks/ReadMe.txt

 "::1" for the "Preferred DNS server".

-After that run your SOCKS server (must support SOCKS protocol version 5, for example Tor) and start DNS2SOCKS using the correct command line switches (see below).
-Now all DNS requests of your OS (triggered by any application) run through DNS2SOCKS and your SOCKS server.
+After that run your SOCKS server (must support SOCKS protocol version 5, for example Tor) or HTTP proxy and start DNS2SOCKS using the correct command line switches (see below).
+Now all DNS requests of your OS (triggered by any application) run through DNS2SOCKS and your SOCKS server or HTTP proxy.

 You can additionally configure Windows to use your SOCKS server for Internet connections (for the content, not DNS).
 To do this open the